SamuelAboelkhir/Obsidian_vaults/work/VA onboarding meeting.md

 2. Operators, dispatchers, etc. can go on that excel sheet to go all the data they need
 3. An interface on top of AS400 was attempted and failed (the employees were not consulted before the interface was made)
 4. It's hard to onboard people on the excel sheet

-### Bottom line
-- Increase efficiency and revenue for the client